 Then, some call it post-truth society.
 With increased media consolidation, fake news and plummeting trust in media, what needs to be done? [ dur: 29 mins. ]

-- Victor Pickard is Professor or Communication at the Annenberg School of Communication at Pennsylvania State University.
+- Victor Pickard is Associate Professor at the Annenberg School for Communication at Pennsylvania State University.
 He is the co-editor of Will the Last Reporter Please Turn out the Lights (with Robert McChesney), The Future of Internet Policy (with Peter Decherney), America’s Battle for Media Democracy: The Triumph of Corporate Libertarianism and The Future of Media Reform

 - Robert Entman is Professor of Media and Public Affairs and Professor of International Affairs at The George Washington University.
 He is the author of The Black Image in the White Mind: Media and Race in America (with Andrew Rojecki), Projections of Power and Scandal and Silence: Media Responses to Presidential Misconduct